Skip to content

 Sean O’Casey died on 18 September 1964 at the age of 84 of a heart attack in Torquay, Devon.
 He was later cremated.

-Many of Sean O’Casey’s papers are held in Universities and Libraries across the world.
-Including New York Public Library, the University of California, the National Library of Ireland, and the University of London Library.
+Many of Sean O’Casey’s papers are held in Universities and Libraries worldwide, including the New York Public Library, the University of California, the National Library of Ireland, and the University of London Library.

 If you loved learning about the Irish Playwright Sean O’Casey, enjoy more of our blogs about famous Irish authors: